ferreirafabio/video2tfrecord/README.md

 - numpy 1.13.3

 ## OpenCV troubleshooting
 Typically, the required OpenCV dependency will be installed during the pip installation and everything should work fine.
 However, if you encounter issues with OpenCV (e.g. because you use a different version), you can build OpenCV locally from the repository [1] (e.g. refer to StackOverflow thread under [2]).
-Make sure to use the specified version as in different versions there might be missing functions.
+Make sure to use the specified version as in different versions there might be changes to functions within the OpenCV framework.

 # Parameters and storage details